Marmalade Cocktail

 Review:

-As Harry Craddock says of his own drink, "By its bitter-sweet taste this cocktail is especially suited to be a luncheon aperitif."
+To quote Harry Craddock from his 1930 book, "By its bitter-sweet taste this cocktail is especially suited to be a luncheon aperitif."

 View readers' comments